Forestry Workgroup

 Forestry Workgroup BMP Verification Guidance

-Published on May 1, 2018This section describes guidance on how to verify the existence and performance of forestry BMPs in the Bay watershed.
-It has been revised since the 2014 version to incorporate comments and also to reflect the high-resolution imagery data that has become available.
+Published on May 1, 2018Guidance on how to verify the existence and performance of forestry best management practices in the Chesapeake Bay watershed.

 Vital Habitats Goal